Home PA Waterfalls Exploring Hinckston Run Falls in Cambria County

 Hinckston Run Falls in PA

-Hinckston Run Falls is a man-made waterfall formed by the outflow of the Hinckston Run Reservoir near Johnstown, Pennsylvania.
+Hinckston Run Falls is a man-made roadside waterfall formed by the outflow of the Hinckston Run Reservoir near Johnstown, Pennsylvania.

 History of Hinckston Run Falls